STBadman/ParkerSolarWind/README.md

 ![image](IsoLayerExample.png)

 Examples for the other two types of solution as a function of varying input parameters can be seen in `ExampleNotebook.ipynb`

+As of this commit :

+* The average corpuscular mass defaults to $\mu=0.5$ but may be tweaked as a parameter to the solve functions
+* (Future enhancement) Radial flux tube expansion is assumed throughout all space
+* (Known Issue) For `solve_parker_polytropic` No check is currently done that the input parameters lie in the allowed region of $(T_\odot-\gamma)$ space ([Shi et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022PhPl...29l2901S/abstract)), so it is possible to generate an all-NaN solution for this reason.
+* (Known Issue) For `solve_parker_polytropic`, there are some numerical instability issues which can result in solutions in the wrong branch or all-NaN solutions.
+This is likely due to the implementation of `scipy.optimize.root` with which we currently integrate from $1R_\odot$ outwards and use the previous solution as the initial guess, except at the critical point where we enforce the guess to jump to above the critical speed.
+A future implementation should integrate explicitly from the critical point down and up separately with adaptive radial grid spacing and the local solution gradient should be used to imrpove the guess.